 President and Chief Executive Officer.
-Appointed President and Chief Executive Officer effective January 1, 2024.
+Mr. Livingston has served the Farm Credit System since January 2, 1992.
+He was appointed President and Chief Executive Officer effective January 1, 2024.
 Mr. Livingston held the role of Chief Lending Officer from January 2008 through December 2023.
-Mr. Livingston has served the Farm Credit System since January 2, 1992.
 Mr. Livingston has served in a variety of management positions including Chief Operating Officer and Vice President of Business Development-Marketing.
 Mr. Livingston operates a part-time family farming-ranching operation.
 Effective January 1, 2024, Mr. Livingston serves on the AgVantis, Inc. Board, a company that develops and provides services to Farm Credit Associations.
-Mr. Livingston serves on the Dewey County Fair Board, an advisory group for the county fair association, and he serves on the Seiling Round-Up Club Board, a local organization to promote the Seiling, Oklahoma rodeo.
+Mr. Livingston serves on the Dewey County Fair Board, an advisory group for the county fair association.
 Mr. Livingston also serves on the Seiling Education Foundation Board, a foundation to promote and raise money for the education of Seiling students, and he serves on the Seiling Rural Fire Association Board, an organization that provides fire protection and emergency response services to the Seiling community.
-Mr. Livingston also serves on the First Christian Church Board.
-Mr. Livingston is a past member of the Red Angus Association of America Finance Committee, an organization to advance the Red Angus industry, and a past board member/President of the Brumfield Cemetery Association Board, an organization for the preservation and upkeep of the local cemetery.
-He is also a past board member of the Seiling Economic Development Authority, an organization to advance economic development in Seiling, Oklahoma.
+Mr. Livingston also serves on the Seiling First Christian Church Board.